arjenmeek/queryduck/docs/explanation.md

-# CrunchyVicar: General explanation - Introduction
+# QueryDuck: General explanation - Introduction

-Welcome to the CrunchyVicar project.
+Welcome to the QueryDuck project.
 This project's goal is to establish a technical standard for expressing and exchanging digital information that is structured in a semantically meaningful way.

 This document is meant to serve as a general introduction to the project that is easier to read but less thorough than the [design document](design.md).